 Because of their particular position in society prostitutes were forbidden from wearing the traditional clothing which other Roman matrons might wear, the Stola.
 Emperor Tiberius made things a little more strict by forbidding prostitution to women who were related to anyone of Equestrian rank or higher.
 Other restrictions included not being allowed to attend public shows or to sue for rape.
 Later they weren’t even allowed to receive legacies or inheritance.

-A register of practicing prostitutes called the “vectigal meretricium” was kept by Aediles for tax purposes.
-During the reign of Caligula the tax imposed was the equivalent of one customer a day which was something in the region of 2 – 16 Aes: approximately 1 to 10 dollars, pounds, euros.
+A register of practicing prostitutes called the “vectigal meretricium” was kept by Aediles for tax purposes: During the reign of Caligula the tax imposed was the equivalent of one customer a day which was something in the region of 2 – 16 Aes: approximately 1 to 10 dollars, pounds, euros.
 It is said that (many) women signed up as prostitutes so as not to have to worry about being charged for illicit behaviour with their lovers.
-Given the view taken of homosexuality it is not surprising to learn that there was a degree of male prostitution also.

-So as to avoid having to mix with Plebs, the rich could purchase their own slave to satisfy needs, clearly the slave could be of either sex and the cost would be in the region of 600 sestertius, which is equivalent to less than a 1000 USD/EURO/GBP.
+So as to avoid having to mix with Plebeians, the rich could purchase their own slave to satisfy needs.
+The slave could be of either sex, and the cost would be in the region of 600 sestertius, which is equivalent to less than a 1000 USD/EURO/GBP.
 This could be taken a step further and you might set up your own prostitution business in a room accessed through the villa’s back yard.
-The business would be looked after by the household’s wife or a slave and it was quite likely that the husband and sons would make relatively regular use of the services.
+Business would be looked after by the household’s wife or a slave, and it was quite likely that the husband and sons would make relatively regular use of the services.
 Not surprisingly it was the first visit to the brothel which marked child’s entry into manhood rather than the more formal ceremony of taking on the toga virilis.

 More often prostitution would take place either along the streets, ie at night, outside the city walls hidden amongst the tombs (!) in brothels (“lupanaria”) at pubs (“tabernae”) or even at the thermal baths.
 In the case of pubs it would be the landlord who expected his waitresses to provide a full service to his customers.
 A room at the back of the pub would be used as required.